RBA/ESA Economics Competition 2014

 What factors explain the slowdown in productivity growth over the past decade?
 Discuss the short- and long-run implications of the productivity slowdown for the Australian economy.
 How can government policies be used to address the most recent slowdown?

 The competition is open to students currently enrolled in an undergraduate program at an accredited university in Australia.
 The prizes for first and second place are $2,000 and $1,000, respectively.
 There is also a prize of $500 for the best essay from a first-year student.
-Entries close on Wednesday, 6 August 2014.
+Entries for the 2014 competition have now closed.

 For detailed information about the rules, submission guidelines and prizes, students should refer to the information pack on the Economic Society of Australia and the UNSW Economics Society websites.